BobBuildTool/bob/doc/manual/configuration.rst

 .. _user namespaces: http://man7.org/linux/man-pages/man7/user_namespaces.7.html

 Initially no sandbox is defined.
-A downstream recipe might offer its built package as sandbox through ``provideSandbox``.
-The upstream recipe must define ``sandbox`` in the ``use`` attribute of this dependency to pick it up as sandbox.
+An upstream recipe might offer its built package as sandbox through ``provideSandbox``.
+The downstream recipe must define ``sandbox`` in the ``use`` attribute of this dependency to pick it up as sandbox.
 This sandbox is effective only for the current recipe.
 If ``forward`` is additionally set to ``True`` the following dependencies will inherit this